peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Return Value:</b>

- `true`  if this object's mantissa and exponent are equal to those of another object; otherwise,  `false` .
+ `true` if this object's mantissa and exponent are equal to those of another bject; otherwise,  `false` .

 ### FromString

     public static PeterO.ExtendedDecimal FromString(
         string str);

 Creates a decimal number from a text string that represents a number.
-See  `FromString(String, int, int,
-            EContext)`  for more information.
+See `FromString(String, int, int, EContext)` for more information.

 <b>Parameters:</b>